 This section should describe, in general terms, the sewerage infrastructure required by the project.
-If it is intended that effluent is to be discharged or reused, a description of the proposed discharge and/or reuse arrangements should be provided.
-The description should include detail of the general physical and chemical characteristics of the effluent(s).
+If it is intended that industrial effluent or relatively large amounts of domestic effluent are to be discharged into an existing sewerage system, an assessment of the capacity of the existing system to accept the effluent should be provided in section 4.3 'Waste'.
+For industrial effluent, this should include detail of the physical and chemical characteristics of the effluent(s).